qiyunzhu/woltka/README.md

 * `--names`: NCBI-style `names.dmp` or a simple taxon-to-name map.

-Classification files are **additive**--unless they conflict--which will be noted by Woltka.
+Classification files are **additive** --- unless they conflict --- which will be noted by Woltka.
 Example command:

 ```bash
 woltka classify \